rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 Any confusion in this regard is our fault.
 We will try to be more clear on such questions in the future.

-Although this misunderstanding might have skewed the results, we have reason to believe that the effect is not too large.
-Anecdotally, when we properly explained the proposal to readers who were against it, most did not change their mind and cited more principled reasons for their stance.
+Although this misunderstanding might have skewed the results, we have reason to believe that the effect is not too large, since properly explained the proposal to readers usually did not change their opinion on the matter.
-Chief among these was solidarity with the large number of creatives who recently lost their jobs due to AI-generated content, inside and outside the game development industry.

 ## Tone